Skip to content

 What You Need on the Linux Host

 I’m running Manjaro (Arch-based), kernel 6.12.
-The packages:
+The setup is the standard libvirt/QEMU stack plus a few extras:

 sudo pacman -S qemu-full libvirt virt-install dnsmasq edk2-ovmf cdrtools